-Search for a Abdominoplasty ( Tummy Tuck ) clinic in your local area.
+Click for ALL Abdominoplasty ( Tummy Tuck ) clinics in the UK & Ireland.

 Tummy tuck or abdominoplasty is a surgical operation to remove excess skin and fat from the middle and lower area of the abdomen and to tighten the muscles of the abdominal wall to reduce the appearance of a saggy or sticking out stomach.
 The abdomen (stomach area) is one of the most difficult places on the body for both men and women to lose weight.
 Women whose skin and muscle has been stretched by pregnancy, or those who have experienced weight gain followed by a significant weight loss can be good candidates as the abdomen becomes rounded with loose and sometimes overhanging skin.
 Tummy tucks are usually performed under a general anaesthetic.
 Some people return to work after two weeks, while others take three or four weeks to rest and recover from the surgery.
 It is unlikely that anyone considering a tummy tuck would be able to access this free of charge on the National Health Service (NHS).
 Private costs for an abdominoplasty can range from approximately £3,000 - £6,000.